DRAMA FILLED 2016 GRAND FINAL ROUND – PORT MACQUARIE

 Strong pre event coverage and promotions in the local newspapers, television stations, radio stations

-image-3along with digital and social media added another level of expectation.
+along with digital and social media added another level of expectation.

 The gasps and cheers of spectators could be heard all weekend as they watched plenty of high speed thrills and spills - with five boats crashing out, close finishes and championships that came down to the final race of the season.